pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 * a Signature Creation Time subpacket
-* an Issuer Fingerprint subpacket containing the fingerprint of the authentication key A verifier SHOULD ensure that the creation time of an authentication signature is in the recent past, however the time limit is application-dependent.
+* an Issuer Fingerprint subpacket containing the fingerprint of the authentication key

-## Placement of the Challenge-Response Signature
+The creation timestamp SHOULD be in the immediate past, however the acceptable time range is application-dependent.

-A Challenge-Response signature MAY be distributed as either a detached signature, or in an Embedded Signature subpacket.
+An application SHOULD tolerate a reasonable amount of clock drift.

-It MUST NOT be made over a Literal Data packet or placed where a Literal Data signature would be expected.
+Other subpackets SHOULD NOT be included, and any unexpected subpackets MUST be ignored.

 ## Key Flags